-Those exceptions are interpreted narrowly, but the major obstascle is that individuals need to be given with a right to object to automated decisions which is commonly known as the right to receive a justification and the privacy information notice shall outline the criteria according to which automated decisions will be taken by the machine.
+Those exceptions are interpreted narrowly, but the major obstacle is that individuals need to be given with a right to object to automated decisions which are commonly known as the right to receive justification and the privacy information notice shall outline the criteria according to which the machine will take automated decisions.

 However, explained above, AI cannot be justified sometimes.
-This is for instance the case neural networks that are a type of artificial intelligence able to mimic the human brain, adapting to changing input so the network generates the best possible result without needing to redesign the output criteria.
+This is, for instance, the case neural networks that are a type of artificial intelligence able to mimic the human brain, adapting to changing the input, so the system generates the best possible result without needing to redesign the output criteria.

 Artificial intelligence is going to disrupt any market

 The conclusion cannot be to ban artificial intelligence since, for instance, the same Elon Musk who is urging to regulate AI founded Neuralink that is an American neurotechnology reported to be developing implantable brain-computer.